nicolabs/nicobot/README.md

     signal-cli link --name MyComputer

 With docker images it is recommended to do this registration on a computer (may be the host but not required), then share the `$HOME/.local/share/signal-cli` as the `/root/.local/share/signal-cli` volume.
-Otherwise the bot will ask to link again with a device everytime it starts.
+Otherwise the bot will ask to link again everytime it starts.

 Please see the [man page](https://github.com/AsamK/signal-cli/blob/master/man/signal-cli.1.adoc) for more details.

-### Signal-specific options
+#### Signal-specific options

 - `--signal-username` selects the account to use to send and read message : it is a phone number in international format (e.g. `+33123456789`).
 In `config.yml`, make sure to put quotes around it to prevent YAML thinking it's an integer (because of the 'plus' sign).
 If missing, `--username` will be used.
 - `--signal-recipient` and `--signal-group` select the recipient (only one of them should be given).
 Make sure `--signal-recipient` is in international phone number format and `--signal-group` is a base 64 group ID (e.g. `--signal-group "mABCDNVoEFGz0YeZM1234Q=="`).
 If `--signal-recipient` is missing, `--recipient` will be used.
 To get the IDs of the groups you are in, run : `signal-cli -U +336123456789 listGroups`

-Sample command line to run the bot with Signal :
+Example :

     transbot -b signal -U +33612345678 -g "mABCDNVoEFGz0YeZM1234Q==" --ibmcloud-url https://api.eu-de.language-translator.watson.cloud.ibm.com/instances/a234567f-4321-abcd-efgh-1234abcd7890 --ibmcloud-apikey "f5sAznhrKQyvBFFaZbtF60m5tzLbqWhyALQawBg5TjRI"